 Access all the Methods and Properties

 In VBA, whenever you refer to an object, VBA allows you to access the properties and methods that come with that object.
-In the same way, the workbooks object comes with properties and methods.
+In the same way, the workbook object comes with properties and methods.
 To access them, you need to define the workbook first and then enter a dot.

 The moment you type a dot (.), it shows the list of properties and methods.
-Now, you must have a question in your mind about how to identify which one is a property and which one is the method.
+Now, you must have a question in your mind about how to identify which one is a property and which one is a method.

 Here’s the trick.
 If you look closely, you can identify a moving green brick and grey hand before each name on the list.
 So, all the properties have that grey hand before the name and methods have a moving green brick.

-Example to use a Method with Workbook
+For example to use a Method with Workbook

 Imagine you want to close a workbook (which is a method), you need to type or select “Close” from the list.